Undergraduate Courses

 4 credits, spring semester

-HWC 301 Field Education I
+HWC 301 Practicum Education I

 Places students in settings conducive to generalist practice.
 Prepares students to fulfill social work roles and functions within the social welfare system.
 Supervision provided by an M.S.W.
 Students graded S/F. Must be taken concurrently with HWC 306.